rajivsam/Starspace/README.md

 ./starspace train -trainFile ./data/Online_Retail_pp.txt -model pagespace -label 'item_code_' -trainMode 1

+This is per guidelines provided in https://github.com/facebookresearch/StarSpace.
+Training was fairly quick.
 The generated embedings are in pagespace.tsv.
 A sample of the embeddings were visualized with tSNE (sklearn).
 This implementation is in Embedding_Visualization.ipynb